PierreBarrat/TreeKnit.jl/docs/src/multitreeknit.md

 In our default version of `TreeKnit`, the so called `:better_trees` method, we would first try to pre-resolve all trees using each other.
 In this case, as the $(A, B)$ and the $(B, C)$ split are not compatible, we do not know which to introduce into `tree c` and thus we would not introduce any new splits.
 We would then compute all MCC-pairs without resolution, which would mean inferring reassortment events between all trees.

 The other approach would be to choose to resolve `tree c` with `tree a` OR with `tree b`, inferring less reassortment events, which is more likely to be true.
-However, we have no information which tree we should used to resolve `tree c`.If we use the `:better_MCCs` method of `TreeKnit`, `TreeKnit` will perform `2` rounds of inference, resolving trees using tree order in the first round of inference.
+However, we have no information which tree we should use to resolve `tree c`.If we use the `:better_MCCs` method of `TreeKnit`, `TreeKnit` will perform `2` rounds of inference, resolving trees using tree order in the first round of inference.
 The order that pairs are resolved in is shown in the picture below

 ![plot](./Pictures/resolution_order.png)